Hypothyroidism

 It seldom causes symptoms in the early stages, but over time, untreated hypothyroidism can cause a number of health problems, including obesity, joint pain, infertility and heart disease because it causes excessive inflammation in the body.

-Functional Medicine and Hypothyroidism
+Functional medicine and Hashimoto’s Hypothyroidism

 Up to 90% of hypothyroid people actually suffer from an autoimmune attack against the thyroid gland causing destruction of thyroid tissue.
 The reason many people do not feel better even after TSH has been normalized is because their autoimmunity is never addressed.